|

 A. The Puletasi

-The puletasi, known as puletaha in Tonga, holds a significant cultural in Samoa traditional dress and sartorial presence among Samoan, Tongan, Fijian women and girls.
+The puletasi, known as puletaha in Tonga, holds a significant cultural place in Samoa traditional dress and sartorial presence among Samoan, Tongan, Fijian women and girls.
 Evolving from traditional roots, the puletasi has transformed into a symbol of feminine elegance and cultural identity in contemporary times.
-Primarily donned for church services and formal cultural events, it embodies a sense of reverence and tradition while also embracing modern interpretations.
+Puletasi is primarily worn for church services and formal cultural events.

 Materials and Patterns